neoclide/redismru.vim/Readme.md

 # 🚩 Redismru.vim

-Most recently used files plugin for vim using Redis and job-control feature.
+Most recently used files plugin for neovim using Redis and job-control feature.

 Some MRU would cost nearly 50ms to load MRU files at vim startup, this plugin use async job-control feature to avoid it.

-It works for neovim and vim with `has('job')` (there's bug for vim on the callback support, so it's not working).

 Redismru also perform MRU list load on CursorHold, this makes work with multiply vim instances easier.

+You can also limit the files shown by Redismru by pass the a directory as first unite argument, like:

+    Unite redismru:[your_directory_path]

+`[your_directory_path]` could also be `.` to indicate current working directory.

 ![redismru](https://chemzqm.me/images/02-23/redismru.jpg)